apexvalue/customer-installations/README.md

-# customer-installations
+# recent-installations
-This is a list of our customer installations
+This is a list of our recent installations